NadiaAiraf/acebook-rails-the-spartans/README.md

 Team Spartan's Team Blog (TSTB)
   - https://medium.com/@makersteamspartan

-Technologies Used in The Production of Acebook; by order of appearance
+Technologies Used in The Production of Acebook; in order of appearance:
   - Rails with Active Record
   - Devise
   - Fluffy-Pig